druvisc/_pauth/README.md

 Suggestions:

+Not really?
+Looks like just nodes print out?
 If you're writing the policies through JavaScript, always use either double quote (") or template literal/backtick (`) for strings to avoid escape symbols (\).